Exawind/exawind-benchmarks/exawind/NREL_5MW_Turbine/flexible/README.md

 ## Quick Exawind Simulation Guide
 #### Step 0: Run the ABL precursor in AMR-Wind
 This simulation is driven by an ABL precursor, run in AMR-Wind, with recorded boundary planes, initial conditions, and average temperature.
+(See case linked above)
 #### Step 1: Develop and decompose overset mesh
 It is necessary to develop a near-body mesh surrounding the blade surface in Nalu-Wind using external tools.
 This mesh should be in the Exodus II format and decomposed to approximately 20K cells per core available to Nalu-Wind.
+(Current mesh provided via dvc/github assets)
 #### Step 2: Run the OpenFAST precursor for 5760 OpenFAST timesteps (approximately 1 rotation)
 ``srun -n 1 openfastcpp inp.yaml``
 #### Step 3: Run the full Exawind suite